rebelot/heirline.nvim/cookbook.md

   - `component`: the component to be surrounded.
 - `insert(parent, ...)`: return a copy of `parent` component where each `child` in `...` (variable arguments) is appended to its children (if any).
-- `make_flexible_component(priority, ...)`: Returns a _flexible component_ with
-  the given priority (`int`).
-This component will cycle between all the `components` passed as `...` arguments until they fit in the available space for the statusline.
-The components passed as variable arguments should evaluate to decreasing lengths.
-See [Flexible Components](#flexible-components) for more!
 - `make_buflist(buffer_component, left_trunc?, right_trunc?, buf_func?, buf_cache?)`: Returns a component
   which renders a **bufferline**. `buffer_component` is the component used to display each listed buffer, it receives the fields: